Buddha's Enlightenment Vigil

 Full details from Zen Mountain Monastery

-A weekend vigil retreat celebrating Buddha's enlightenment through continuous zazen practice.
-Participants sit through the night and day, maintaining meditation practice at their own pace with walking meditation and rest as needed, concluding Sunday at noon.
+A weekend vigil celebrating Buddha's enlightenment through zazen practice.
+Participants sit together through the night and day, maintaining silence and practicing at their own pace with walking meditation and rest as needed.